Wed Nov 22 2023

-One of the reasons that the client was able to minimize training cost was that they had onsite coaching for all the new teams, new Scrum Masters and Product Owners.
+One of the reasons that the client was able to minimize training costs was that they had onsite coaching for all the new teams, new Scrum Masters, and Product Owners.

-I hope this planning template was helpful to you.
+I hope this agile training plan template was helpful to you.
 Do you have an experience to share with training for Agile?
 I’d love to hear from you – please leave your comments below.

 Please visit our Agile Training Page for a complete list of introductory and advanced agile training courses.
 You can find role-based training, agile and scrum certification, and get more information about custom training delivered onsite at your location.